fongc123/notes/Kubernetes/Pod.md

 The command `kubectl delete pod <POD_NAME>` is used to delete a pod.
 The `delete` command can be applied to other Kubernetes components.

 The pod can be updated with the command `kubectl edit pod <POD_NAME>`.
 Alternatively, given that the configuration file has been changed, a pod can be updated with the command `kubectl replace -f <FILENAME>.yml`.
-The command `kubectl apply -f <FILENAME>.yml` will only work if the pod was previously created with `apply` as well (*a last applied configuration exists*).
+The command `kubectl apply -f <FILENAME>.yml` will only work if the pod was previously created with `apply` as well (i.e., a last applied configuration exists).

+When a pod is running, the `edit` command cannot modify specifications except the following.
+- `spec.containers[*].image`
+- `spec.initContainers[*].image`
+- `spec.activeDeadlineSeconds`
+- `spec.tolerations`

+The current configuration file must be generated with `kubectl get pod <POD_NAME> -o yaml > <FILENAME>.yml`, where the previous pod will be replaced.

 Below are some other useful options.
 - `--force`: force the operation